 In order to be eligible to participate in extracurricular and athletic activities, a student must maintain a passing grade in all classes.
 Any student failing to meet academic requirements will be suspended from the sport or activity for seven calendar days or until all academic requirements are met, whichever is longer.
-At the high school level, a student must be passing 7 out of 8 courses at the end of a semester to participate in athletics/activities the following semester.
+At the high school level, a student must be passing 6 out of 7 courses at the end of a semester to participate in athletics/activities the following semester.
 Junior High eligibility does not transfer with a student to the high school level.
+Weekly eligibility reports will be run on Fridays to determine eligibility for the following week.